 - Entry Point!

-Entry Point!, a program of the American Association for the Advancment of Science (AAAS) offers outstanding summer internships and semester co-ops in major companies throughout the United States.
-Entry Point! is available to students with disabilities majoring in science, engineering, mathematics, and some business fields.
+Entry Point!, a program of the American Association for the Advancement of Science (AAAS) offers outstanding summer internships and semester co-ops in major companies throughout the United States.
+Entry Point!
+Identifies students with apparent and non-apparent disabilities majoring in science, engineering, mathematics, and some business fields.

-GettingHired is a national employment and social networking portal that uniquely connects job seekers with disabilities with employers committed to hiring them.
-Many career building tools are available including Career Compatibility Assessments, Cover Letter and Resume Building Tools, Video Interviewing Training, and more.
+GettingHired is a national employment and social networking portal that connects job seekers with disabilities with employers committed to hiring them.
+Many career-building tools are available including Career Compatibility Assessments, Cover Letter and Resume Building Tools, Video Interviewing Training, and more.

 - Impact: Feature Issue on Employment and Women with Disabilities